 If you’re using a softer metal, the pin can be held in place by placing it in a press to fatten/roll-over one end.

-This technique requires a jig to hold the pin in place on the blade.
+More specifically: projection welding – as you’ll be joining two different thicknesses of material together.
+This technique benefits from having a jig to hold the pin in place on the blade.
 With the right squeeze and power settings, an almost indestructible join is created.
+Read more about it here.

 Burst-hole and turn-up